 Lauri M. Baker, Ph.D.

-Lauri is an associate professor in agricultural communications at Kansas State University.
+Lauri is an associate professor in agricultural communications at the University of Florida.
 She is a co-creator of The Center for Rural Enterprise Engagement.
 Lauri’s research and grant work are focused on new and social media, agenda setting, decision-making, and public discourse.
-She teaches courses in new-media technologies and agricultural communication theory.
 She earned her M.S. and Ph.D. in agricultural communications from the University of Florida.

 Cheryl R. Boyer, Ph.D.